Patriots-Packers preseason game called off after injury to Isaiah Bolden

 “That definitely was a shocker and one of those things that you kind of get the chills, when you see someone kind of pretty much without motion on the football field,” Enagbare said.

 “That’s never a good sign, but I guess it’s definitely for the best that the game ended the way it did.
-I know I was a little shaken up, man.”
+I know I was a little shook up, man.”

 Players from both teams had connections to Bolden.